Skip to main content

 Create specific document types rather than generic ones.
 “Building Permit” is more useful than “Permit” because it’s clearer and enables better filtering and reporting.

-Work with your CSM to identify which document types should be marked sensitive.
+Decide which file types should be marked sensitive before files start coming in.
 It’s better to start restrictive and open up access later than to accidentally share sensitive documents publicly.

 For each document type, determine the ideal file format and configure accordingly.
 PDFs work best for forms and reports, while JPGs work best for photos.